lethain/staff-eng/src/markdown/guides/interviewing-staff-plus-roles.md

 ## Debug the process

-After you’ve draw your lines, next you’ll need to figure out the actual interview process used at the company you’re interviewing with.
+After you’ve drawn your lines, next, you’ll need to figure out the actual interview process used at the company you’re interviewing with.
 It might feel like asking these questions could push the company to reconsider your candidacy, but it’s _always_ reasonable to ask the recruiting team and hiring manager for more details about your interview process.
-At the Staff-plus level it’s almost a point of concern if you _don’t_ ask for more details.
+At the Staff-plus level, it’s almost a point of concern if you _don’t_ ask for more details.
 Companies want you to exceed, and understanding the process is an essential part of preparation.

 The three most important things to understand before you start interviewing are: